LiorKogan/V1/README.md

 -	An _entity_ is a physical, conceptual, virtual, or fictional _particular_ (e.g., a certain person, guild, or dragon).

-- Each entity has a single _type_ (e.g., _Person_)
+- Each entity has a single, immutable _type_ (e.g., _Person_)

 -	A (_binary_) _relationship_ is an _association_ or an _interaction_ between a pair of entities or between an entity and itself.
 Each relationship is either _directional_ (_unidirectional_, _asymmetric_) (e.g., an _owns_ relationship between a _Person_ entity and a _Horse_ entity, an _offspring_ relationship between two _Person_ entities) or bidirectional (_non-directional_, _symmetric_, _reciprocal_) (e.g., a _friend of_ relationship between two _Person_ entities).
 Bidirectional relationships are supported only in the mixed property graph data model.

-- Each relationship has a single _type_ (e.g., _owns_)
+- Each relationship has a single, immutable _type_ (e.g., _owns_)

 -	An _action_ is an _action of_ an entity (e.g., _erupts_ for a _Volcano_ entity) or an _action on_ an entity (e.g., _accused_ for a _Person_ entity), when no other [known or relevant] entities are concerned.
 An action may also represent a state of an entity (e.g., _sleeps_ action for a _Person_ entity) or a state-change (e.g., _falls asleep_ for a _Person_ entity).
 Like relationships, actions are either directional or bidirectional.
 Bidirectional actions are supported only in the mixed property graph data model.

-- Each action has a single _type_ (e.g., _erupts_)
+- Each action has a single, immutable _type_ (e.g., _erupts_)

 - Each entity, relationship, or action has a set of _features_ (_characteristics_).
 Each feature has a name (e.g., _birth date_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action) and a value, for example, _weight_= 450.
 For each entity, relationship, or action, the feature names are pairwise distinct.

 A property graph is hence a _heterogeneous graph_; it may contain entities of multiple types (_multi-modal graph_), relationships of multiple types (_multi-relational graph_), and, optionally, actions of multiple types.
 In addition, each entity, relationship, or action  may have multiple features (_multifeatured graph_).

 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
 Usually, entities of the same type are _semantically homogeneous_.
-The same is true also for relationships and for actions.
+The same is true also for relationships and actions.
 For property graphs, _semantic homogeneity_ means:

   - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
   - _Repetition of features_: entities of the same type have features of the same types.
-The same is true also for relationships and for actions.
+The same is true also for relationships and actions.
   - _Repetitions of actions_: entities of the same type 'have' actions of the same types.
   - _Repetition of relationships_: pairs of entities of the same pair of entity-types have relationships of the same types.
-  - _Type constancy_: an entity's type, a relationship's type, and an action's type do not change over time.

 The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, and actions, nor does it specify sets of features.
 It is domain-agnostic.
 Instead, domain-specific concepts may be specified and enforced using a _property graph schema_ (see next section).